zircleUI/docs/docs/tutorial/logs-view.md

 # Logs

 ### Description
-This simply view shows you what happens when the main conten is largar than the `z-view` container.
+This simple view shows you what happens when the main content is larger than the `z-view` container.
 Also, the systems logs could be deleted pressing the reset button.
-A `z-dialog` will be activated to confirm that
+A `z-dialog` will be activated to confirm that.

 ### Reference
 - rooms view